chijundeng/asd-multi-omics/README.md

 - Medical illustrations were obtained from **Servier Medical Art**
   https://smart.servier.com
   Used in schematic figures under their terms of use.

+## Computation
+The computations in this paper were run on the π 2.0 (or the Siyuan-1) cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University, and the High Performance Computing Cluster of the Institute of Science and Technology for Brain-Inspired Intelligence (ISTBI) at Fudan University.

 ## License